 Vishmayaa Saravanan's project involves measuring the temperature dependence of the self-diffusion coefficients of cations and anions in neat ionic liquids using Pulsed Field Gradient (PFG) NMR spectroscopy.
 Hands-on research training experiences like these help create a passion for a scientific research career.

-Some of the workshops that I organized/taught:
+Some of my talks, and workshops that I organized/taught:

 2024: Taught Solid State NMR short course at PITTCON 2024, San Diego, CA